-Google just announced a partnership with Movies Anywhere that will allow you to connect your iTunes, Amazon, and Vudu movie library with Google Play Movies.
+Google announced a partnership with Movies Anywhere that allows you to connect your iTunes, Amazon, and Vudu movie library with Google Play Movies.
 In other words, movies you purchase from any of these online retailers will be available for playback in the Google Play Movies app after a little setup.

 - Don't Miss: The 4 Best Apps for Purchasing Movies & TV Shows

 First up, if you're doing this from your mobile device, you'll need to get the Movies Anywhere app.
 This isn't the Disney Movies Anywhere app, it's a separate thing.
 So head to one of the following links to get the app installed on your phone.

 If you'd rather do this from your computer, you can head to the Movies Anywhere website, and the instructions would be mostly the same.

 Once you've got the Movies Anywhere app installed, you'll have to create an account with the movie-linking service.
 So tap "Get Started," then choose either Google or Facebook to log in with one of those accounts, or tap "Email" to sign up for a new account.
 From there, make sure to accept the terms of service on the popup, then press "I Agree."

 Now it's time to link your iTunes account.
 From the main screen in Movies Anywhere, tap the "More" button near the bottom-right corner, then select "Manage Retailers" on the following screen.
 Next, find the iTunes entry and press the "Connect" button.

 At this point, if you're using an iPhone, you'll see a system menu.
 Tap "Connect Accounts," then press "Agree" on the popup.
 From there, enter your Apple ID password, then press "Sign In."
 When you're done there, swipe in from the left edge of your screen to go back to the Movies Anywhere app.